Coin (band): Tours

-Since their formation in 2012, the band has gone on several tours.
+Since their formation in 2012, the band had gone on several tours.
 In 2015, they opened for many artists including Neon Trees and Colony House.
 They also went on tour that year for the release of their self-titled debut album.
 In 2016, they continued opening for bands.
 Some of the groups they toured with include The 1975, Bad Suns, and Saint Motel.

-After the release of their second album titled How Will You Know If You Never Try, they played 36 shows across the United States.
+After the release of their second album, titled How Will You Know If You Never Try, they played 36 shows across the United States.
 The North American How Will You Know If You Never Try tour occurred during 2017 and 2018.
 In October 2018, they played three shows in the Philippines as an extension of their previous tour.

 In February and March 2019, they toured 13 venues on their Paradise of Thought tour.
 In Summer of 2019, they toured 24 cities, supporting Young the Giant and Fitz and the Tantrums.
-In Fall of 2019, they went on their Album 3 Part 1 tour where they played 23 locations across the US and Canada.
+In fall of 2019, they went on their Album 3 Part 1 tour where they played 23 locations across the US and Canada.
 Throughout the years, the band has also played several festivals including Lollapalooza, SandJam Festival, and Music Midtown.
-On February 24, 2020, it was announced that they would be opening acts for Australian band, 5 Seconds of Summer for the UK arena concert dates on their Take My Hand World Tour.
-Initially set to take place between May 11, 2020 to May 21, 2020, the UK leg of the tour was postponed due to the coronavirus pandemic.
-The UK shows began on April 7, 2022 at the SSE Hydro Arena in Glasgow, Scotland, with the band serving as the opening act for eight out of nine shows.
+On February 24, 2020, it was announced that they would be opening acts for Australian band, 5 Seconds of Summer, for the UK arena concert dates on their Take My Hand World Tour.
+Initially set to take place between May 11, 2020, to May 21, 2020, the UK leg of the tour was postponed due to the coronavirus pandemic.
+The UK shows began on April 7, 2022, at the SSE Hydro Arena in Glasgow, Scotland, with the band serving as the opening act for eight out of nine shows.

+The band announced the tour for their upcoming album, I'm Not Afraid of Music Anymore, on Instagram on June 21, 2024.
+The North American tour spanned September 29, 2024, through November 9, 2024.
+A second leg of the tour scheduled to take place from February 8, 2025, to March 4, 2025 was cancelled upon COIN's breakup.
+Alongside the album, the band released a branding package based on the album's name, including a website that generates text so fans can fill in the blank and post a custom "I'm Not Afraid of ___ Anymore" image on social media.
+The tour was subsequently named "I'm Not Afraid of Tour Anymore."